Kennedy Kwasi Kankam: Politics

 Kankam is a member of the New Patriotic Party and the former member of parliament for Nhyiaeso Constituency.
 In June 2020, he lost his parliamentary seat to Stephen Amoah during the NPP's parliamentary primaries.
 He was nominated by Nana Akufo-Addo and currently the Municipal Chief Executive of the Asokore Mampong Municipality in the Ashanti Region.

 Committees

 Kankam was a member of the Public Accounts Committee and also a member of the Environment, Science and Technology Committee.

 Personal life

 Kankam is a Christian.
 He is married.
 He enjoys playing golf and watching football.

 Controversy

 In June 2021, Kankam was directed by the Auditor-General to recover an amount of about 500,000 Ghana cedis which he gave to over 300 people in the Nhyiaeso Constituency.
 It was alleged the amount went out as a loan but no recoveries were made.

+The audit report states that no attempts have been made to collect the money months after it was disbursed.

+“A total of GH500,000.00 was transferred from the MPs Constituency Labour Project Fund and Social Investment Fund to [a privately-owned bank] by the [then] Member of Parliament for Nhyiaeso (Hon.
+Kennedy Kwasi Kankam), alongside the erstwhile Finance Officer (Mr Daniel Kofi Kankam) and Coordinating Director (Mr Samuel Donkor), for distribution to 430 people on loan, repayable by August 2020”.

 Philanthropy

 In August 2019, Kankam donated a 33-seater bus and also rented an office for the NPP branch in his constituency.